 On 14 Dec.
 1837 Sir John Colborne*’s troops, who had come from Montreal by way of Île Jésus, and local volunteers under Maximilien Globensky* attacked Chénier’s men.
 They had barricaded themselves in the church, presbytery, convent, and surrounding houses in Saint-Eustache.
 Chénier’s followers came mainly from Saint-Eustache, Sainte-Scholastique, and Saint-Jérôme.
 Girod had made off in the direction of Saint-Benoit, and the handful of young men from Montreal, who claimed they belonged to the central organization, had also left the scene.
 It was an uneven confrontation: of Chénier’s force, smaller in number and relatively poorly armed, some 40 men whose names are known were killed, and there were probably as many more unknown victims.
 Chénier himself was killed as he was trying to get out of the burning church.
 He had just turned 31.

 The rather extraordinary story of the monuments proposed to Chénier’s glory also demonstrates the importance that a matter of symbolic value may possess.
 In 1885, in the context of the David–Globensky debate and the Riel affair [see Louis Riel*], it was suggested that a monument be raised to Chénier at Saint-Eustache, the initiative being taken by David Marsil, a doctor who was mayor of Saint-Eustache from 1871 to 1875 and a defeated Liberal candidate in 1878, and by his political friends.
 But the opponents of the project used their influence to block it – and even to turn the occasion into an unveiling of a commemorative plaque in honour of Jacques Paquin.
-In 1891 Marsil thought that he could have Chénier’s remains transferred to the monument in memory of the Patriotes who had died in 1837–38, raised in 1858 in the Catholic cemetery of Notre-Dame-des-Neiges in Montreal.
+In 1891 Marsil thought that he could have Chénier’s remains transferred to the monument that had been raised in 1858 in Montreal's Catholic cemetery of Notre-Dame-des-Neiges in memory of the Patriotes who had died in 1837–38.
 He had the body exhumed from the section of the cemetery of Saint-Eustache reserved for those who had died unbaptized.
 The words “Here rest his remains” were even engraved under Chénier’s name on the monument.
 But Édouard-Charles Fabre*, the archbishop of Montreal, refused to allow the transfer of the remains and the ceremony.
-A committee created in 1893 that Marsil served on, which could count on Honoré Mercier*’s influence, gave Chénier his monument in Square Viger in Montreal on 24 April 1895.
+Marsil then served on a committee, created in 1893, that could count on Honoré Mercier*’s influence, and it gave Chénier his monument in Square Viger in Montreal on 24 April 1895.
 In 1937, on the centenary of his death, a monument to Chénier was raised in Saint-Eustache.
 His remains were held by the Société Saint-Jean-Baptiste de Montréal until July 1987, when they were interred in the consecrated portion of the cemetery at Saint-Eustache.

-Chénier left a wife and also a young daughter who lived for only a short time after his death.
+All of Chénier’s children had predeceased their father.
 His wife became a schoolteacher and soon married Louis-Auguste Desrochers, an office holder and music teacher.
 In 1852, having examined her claims, the Rebellion Losses Commission paid her a small indemnity for her share in the property that she had owned in community with Chénier and that she had lost when their house was burned in 1837.
 She won her case thanks in part to Jean-Joseph Girouard and his second wife, Émélie Berthelot, with whom she was friends.
-Other members of his family survived Chénier: a brother, Victor, who lived at Longueuil near Montreal, two sisters who went to live at Montebello, and a cousin, Félix, a young notary at Saint-Eustache who also had been involved in the events of 1837–38.
+Other members of Chénier’s family survived him: a brother, Victor, who lived at Longueuil near Montreal, two sisters who went to live at Montebello, and a cousin, Félix, a young notary at Saint-Eustache who also had been involved in the events of 1837–38.

 According to an oral statement reported by Joseph-Arthur-Calixte Éthier in a lecture delivered and published in 1905, Jean-Olivier Chénier was “a little man with broad shoulders, well built, not disagreeable, polite, but hardly timid.”
 There is no question that he died bravely.
 Of course, those who hold the general view that the cause was legitimate and the action right will speak of courage and sincere generosity, whereas those who hold the contrary view will speak rather of stubbornness and baneful influence.
 Emile Dubois, the historian of the rebellion of 1837 in the Lac-des-Deux-Montagnes region, gives a qualified but on the whole sympathetic picture of Chénier’s character.
-Fernand Ouellet, historian of the entire insurrectional movement, though he reproaches the Patriote leaders for their ambivalence towards the resort to arms and their tendency up to the very end not to take upon themselves the consequences of the mobilization that their words and actions had led to, does make an exception for Wolfred Nelson* at Saint-Denis on the Richelieu and for Chénier at Saint-Eustache.
-In his view, those two distinguished themselves by the coherence and consistency of their conduct.
+Fernand Ouellet, historian of the insurrectional movement as a whole, reproaches the Patriote leaders for two reasons: their ambivalence about resorting to arms, and their tendency to refuse, up to the very end, to assume the consequences of the mobilization to which their words and actions had led.
+Yet he makes an exception for Wolfred Nelson* at Saint-Denis on the Richelieu and for Chénier at Saint-Eustache.
+In his view, these two distinguished themselves by the coherence and consistency of their conduct.